Harshitha19323/Agentic-research-engine/README.md

-Agentic Research Engine 🔍
+# 🔍 Agentic Research Engine

 This project demonstrates a powerful Agentic Research Engine built using the LangChain and LangGraph frameworks.
 It showcases how to orchestrate specialized AI agents to perform complex, multi-step tasks like web research and information synthesis, offering a robust and transparent approach to automated knowledge gathering.

-🌟 Project Overview
+# 🌟 Project Overview

 This project is a practical demonstration of building and managing advanced AI agent workflows.
 It focuses on breaking down complex research tasks into manageable steps handled by different specialized agents, providing a foundation for more sophisticated AI applications.

-✨ Key Features
+# ✨ Key Features
 Multi-Agent Architecture: Implements a system with distinct AI agents (e.g., a "Researcher" and a "Writer") that collaborate to achieve a common goal.

-Automated Web Research: Utilizes tools to perform targeted web searches and gather relevant information based on user queries.
+1.Automated Web Research: Utilizes tools to perform targeted web searches and gather relevant information based on user queries.

-Information Synthesis: Agents process raw research data to provide concise summaries and structured reports.
+2.Information Synthesis: Agents process raw research data to provide concise summaries and structured reports.

-Workflow Orchestration with LangGraph: Leverages LangGraph to define and manage the stateful flow between different agents, ensuring controlled and reliable execution.
+3.Workflow Orchestration with LangGraph: Leverages LangGraph to define and manage the stateful flow between different agents, ensuring controlled and reliable execution.

-Debugging & Observability: Integrates LangSmith for real-time tracing and monitoring of agent actions and tool calls, aiding in debugging and understanding agent reasoning.
+4.Debugging & Observability: Integrates LangSmith for real-time tracing and monitoring of agent actions and tool calls, aiding in debugging and understanding agent reasoning.

-Human-in-the-Loop Capabilities: Demonstrates how to design workflows where human intervention can occur at specific points for feedback or critical decision-making.
+5.Human-in-the-Loop Capabilities: Demonstrates how to design workflows where human intervention can occur at specific points for feedback or critical decision-making.

-🧠 How It Works
+# 🧠 How It Works
 The core of this project is a graph-based state machine defined using LangGraph.
 The workflow typically involves:

 Initial Query: A user provides a research topic.